- Chazen Global Study Tours

 Students work on projects throughout the semester as an Independent Study course.
 Teams of 3-4 students will bring a diverse set of skills and backgrounds to the project.
-If travel is appropriate, students travel in January for fall projects, and March for spring projects.

-For the Spring 2020 semester, Chazen is partnering with Citi Ventures Each team is assigned a Citi Mentor/Project Manager who guides and coaches the team.
+For the Summer 2020 semester, Chazen is partnering with Citi Ventures Each team is assigned a Citi Mentor/Project Manager who guides and coaches the team.
 Applications for summer projects due May 11th.